Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-prints the type of the file named iamafile in the /tmp directory

+# We are symbols, and inhabit symbols
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-symbolic link to /bin/ls, named __ls__